 Find current information and studies about East and West Slope water quality and the C-BT Headwaters Project (forest health related to wildfires) on this page.
 Learn more»

 here.
 Learn more»

-Use the interactive database to retrieve water quality data for C-BT Project lakes, reservoirs and streams, as well as South Platte basin specific conductivity data.
+Use the interactive database to retrieve water quality and water temperature data for C-BT Project lakes, reservoirs and streams.
 Learn more»